Genetic or Genomic Testing for Prostate Cancer in Los Angeles, CA

 What Is My Next Step?

 Call Western States HIFU for an in-person, telephone or online/virtual consultation.
-If you live in Los Angeles, Orange, Riverside and San Bernardino Counties we offer convenient appointments with ample time in our Los Alamitos or Huntington Beach offices so you won’t feel rushed as we discuss your prostate cancer.
+If you live in Los Angeles, Orange, Riverside and San Bernardino Counties we offer convenient appointments with ample time in our Los Alamitos office so you won’t feel rushed as we discuss your prostate cancer.
 For California residents who reside further away, out-of-state residents and international patients we offer a telephone or online/virtual consultation with Dr. Robert Pugach.

 To schedule a consultation to learn more about HIFU just call 844-HIFUDOC (844.443.8362.) or email us via our Contact Us form on this website.
 We look forward to welcoming you to Western States HIFU.
 We’re here to help you!